BestTimesToVisit.com Logo

 Best time: Feb-Apr

-culturalWander through the charming, gas-lit streets of Strawbery Banke Museum, a living history museum showcasing centuries of New England life.
-Afterward, explore the vibrant Market Square with its independent boutiques, art galleries, and fantastic seafood restaurants.
-Catch a show at The Music Hall for a dose of local culture.
+Stroll through the charming streets of Strawbery Banke Museum, a living history museum showcasing centuries of New England life, then explore the vibrant Market Square with its independent boutiques and acclaimed restaurants.
+Enjoy fresh seafood at a waterfront eatery for an authentic taste of coastal New Hampshire.

 Paddle the Serene Waters of Lake Winnipesaukee